Leomelonseeds/UltimaAddons/README.md

 Finally, the plugin adds a few game mechanics to make the survival experience more balanced and enjoyable.

 - Elytras do not work if exposed to rain.
+- Powered rails placed on copper blocks increases the maximum speed of Minecarts by 4x, and up to 6x if the copper is fully oxidized.